 - Make sure the fan is turning counter clockwise in the summer so the air pushes straight down.

-- Have the HVAC system serviced annually.
+- Have the HVAC system serviced annually and make sure you’re changing the HVAC filters on a regular basis.
 It will cost a little money up front but professional servicing can help the system run more efficiently and increase its lifespan.

 In the Kitchen